On the Fragility of Contribution Score Computation in Federated Learning: Results

-To validate these findings, we conducted a one-sided paired $t$-test.
+To validate these findings, we conducted a one-sided paired $t$-test to see whether the scores indeed increased.
 The results in Table~\ref{tab:SI_p} show that the score increases are statistically significant ($p \ll 0.05$) in all but one case (GTG in round 2, non-IID).
 This provides strong statistical evidence that our \emph{Self Improvement} attack is effective.